yongtat-koh/DSI-Projects/P3/README.md

 # Conclusion for lr_cvec

-* From the bar plots above, in these top 50 words, `depression`, `depressed` and `life` have the largest effect in lr.
+* From the bar plots above, in these top 50 words, `life`, `happy` and `sad` have the largest effect in lr.

 * As the model predicts on class: 1, which is Depression, these words predict for Depression.
-For example, for every 1 increase in mention of `depression` in the text, the odds of the text about depression increases by 1.77 times, if all other factors are kept constant.
+For example, for every 1 increase in mention of `life` in the text, the odds of the text about depression increases by 1.41 times, if all other factors are kept constant.

+* It is noted that the words need to be put into context, otherwise it is difficult to determine what kind of meaning the words give.

 # Logistic Regression model with TF-IDF Vectorizer (lr_tvec)